That time I was in SPAMALOT!

 [click to embiggen]

-This past week, thanks to a rather awesome Christmas present from the girlfriend, I was given the chance to appear in a cameo role in the current West End run of Monty Python’s SPAMALOT!
+This past week, thanks to a rather awesome Christmas present, I was given the chance to appear in a cameo role in the current West End run of Monty Python’s SPAMALOT!

 AND.